azidyn/tachyoff/GUIDE.md

 If you've never set this up, it sounds more complicated than it is.

-I use pm2 to run the latency Server and start it to liste on a specific port nginx is configured to route the traffic to.
+I use pm2 to run the latency Server and start it to listen on a specific port nginx is configured to route the traffic to.
 In this case 3001.

 `pm2 start server.js -- 3001`